-The site of the Toledo Brass plant where the Al-Toys were produced, is near the river in Toledo, across Summit Street from Mona's Riverview Lounge.
+The Toledo Brass plant where most of the Al-Toys were apparently produced, is about 8 blocks up Summit Street from Shaw Manufacturers, and across the street from Mona's Riverview Lounge.
 This 2002 photo shows the rear of the complex of buildings, which slopes down to the river.
 See also the front of the building (35K JPEG) which was at one time converted into a filling station.

 Thanks to Fred Coldwell, Daron Wanberg, Adam Sparks and Keith Buckley. -- Derek Redmond

 Also on CJ3B.info, see Keith's Sandbox Jeeps of the 1950s and see more Al-Toy Aluminum Toy Jeeps.

 CJ3B Home | Contents | Search | Movies | Bulletin Board